afollestad/material-dialogs/README.md

         .positiveText("Choose")
         .show();
 ```

 If you want to preselect item(s), pass an array of indices in place of null in `itemsCallbackSingleChoice()`.
 For an example, `new Integer[] { 2, 5 }`.
 If `autoDismiss` is turned off, then you must manually
-dismiss the dialog in the callback.
-Auto dismiss is on by default.
-When action buttons are not added, the
-callback will be called every time you select an item since no action is available to press, without the
-dialog being dismissed.
-You can pass `positiveText()` or the other action buttons to the builder to force
-it to display the action buttons below your list, however this is only useful in some specific cases.

----

-If you want to preselect item(s), pass an array of indices in place of null in `itemsCallbackSingleChoice()`.
-For an example, `new Integer[] { 2, 5 }`.
-If `autoDismiss` is turned off, then you must manually